browserengineering/book/book/html.md

         self.parent = parent
 ```

+I added a `children` field to both `Text` and `Element`, even though
+text nodes never have children, for consistency.

 Constructing a tree of nodes from source code is called parsing.
 A
 parser builds a tree one element or text node at a time.
 But that
 means the parser needs to store an *incomplete* tree.
 For example,